 - If you hike or drive a long way for a specific view, when you first arrive you stand there and take it all in together… right?
 So capture that moment!

-- Get a photo of you inside or near your accommodation.
-This works particularly well with camping photos as they are way more interesting with people in the shot!
+- Get a photo of you both inside or near your accommodation.
+This works particularly well with camping photos as they are way more interesting with people in the shot.

 - Try different angles of the same photo.
 Does it look better from lower down or closer up?

-- Try a #followmeto style photo (guy holds girl’s hand from behind the camera)
+- A little cliche, but try out a #followmeto style photo (guy holds girl’s hand from behind the camera)

 - Stand next to each other a small distance apart and hold hands.
 You can look at the camera or at each other, or even be facing away from the camera.
-This pose is kind of corny but definitely a cute memory.
+This pose is kind of corny but definitely a cute memory to have.

 - Be cheesy and give each other a big smooch!!

 My husband and I often get people stare at us, comment or ask questions when we’re taking photos.
-It can be embarrassing at times but I just remind myself that they are strangers and I shouldn’t care what they think.
-People often say things like “wow, that’s such a cool memory to have” and I couldn’t agree more!
-Take your time getting photos, try different angles and review your images before heading off.
+It can be embarrassing at times but I just remind myself that they are strangers and I don’t need to care what they think.
+People also often say things like “wow, that’s such a cool memory to have” and I couldn’t agree more!
+Take your time getting photos, try different angles, and review your images before heading off.

-You can totally tell in photos if people are having a good time!
+You can 100% tell in photos if people are having a good time!
 My husband and I are often laughing at ourselves and enjoying our time together, which I think shows through in our captures.
-Try not to take yourselves too seriously and cherish the moment!
+Try not to take yourselves too seriously and cherish the moment as best you can!